streamcode9/software-design/README.md

 ### Helpless kitten

-developer does not know what he is doing and afraids everything He does not evolve because of lack of intellect or absence of environmental pressure (project or team interest, market needs, etc)
+developer does not know what he is doing and is afraid of everything He does not evolve because of lack of intellect or absence of environmental pressure (project or team interest, market needs, etc)

 ## Source control principles